zzonyo/trust-docs-test/source/index.html.md

 }
 ```

+To unsubscribe, you need to send below message

 {
   "unsub": "topic to unsub",
   "id": "id generate by client"
 }

-And you will receive a message to confirm the unsubscribe
+> UnSub response:

 ```json
 {